anon-blue/anon.blue/README.txt

 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaayuiyuy igfhdhrttttttttttt ttttttttttttt
 ttttttttttttttttttttttttrttttttttttttttttttttttt ttttttttttttttttttt ttttttttttt
 tttttt ttttttttttttttttttttttthelloworldthis  hello world this is me keren
              What is that?
-Shall we, you
+Shall we, you know... go and get some astroesie?